Passion Play of Iztapalapa: Description of event

 The performances begin on Palm Sunday with a procession along Calle Aztecas to the local parish church, where Mass is held.
 Then the recreation of Jesus’s entry into Jerusalem is held.
 On Holy Tuesday, a scene depicting the miracle of the loaves and fishes is held.
 Crowds grow for Maundy Thursday at the Cuitlahuac Plaza, which begins with a procession that finishes with the reenactment of the Last Supper, the washing of Jesus’ feet, and Judas’ betrayal.
 When Jesus is arrested, Aztec drums and flutes announce the event.
 There is also a Procession of Silence which winds its way through the eight communities.

 The play is intense and emotional, especially on Good Friday.
 The scene of Jesus being tried by Pontius Pilate occurs at midday at the Cuitlahuac Plaza.
 He is then turned over to the Pharisees.
-After this, about 10,000 take part in the procession to Calvary, carrying crosses of different sizes.
+After this, about 10,000 join the cast and crew in the procession to Calvary, carrying crosses of different sizes.
 This procession is an enactment of the Stations of the Cross.
 Jesus is kicked, beaten, and whipped, and cinematic blood used.
 When he stumbles and falls, the crowds react.
 Judas walks through the streets and the crowd calls out “traitor”, as the actor throws fake coins from a bag.
 At the top of the Cerro de la Estrella, which doubles as Mount Calvary, the sound of nails being hammered comes across the loudspeakers, and the crowd becomes very quiet.
 The actor is really bound to the cross and remains there for about twenty minutes.
 As the cross with Jesus is lifted it is not unusual to see people crying.
-After the crucifixion, the representation ends with Judas hanging himself alongside Jesus.
+After the crucifixion, the representation ends with Judas hanging himself alongside Jesus followed by a Procession of the Holy Burial ending in the plaza.

+The finale is on Black Saturday, wherein the Resurrection and Ascension scenes in the plaza constitute the final scenes of the play, with the final curtain call and fireworks providing the climax.